RichardRed0x/politeia-digest/issue-028.md

 **[Decred Europe Marketing and Events Proposal](https://proposals.decred.org/proposals/6ceb278ecd96589f5c9dabcd7ce986bc58ebfe2d4dbb793dd5b21818711b453b)**
 Published Feb  9 by Haon, edited Feb 18  | 32 comments (+30)

+Latest voting figures: 3,042 Yes votes, 5,261 No votes (36.6% Yes) - voter participation of 20.1%, support from 7% of tickets.

 *Recap: This proposal requests $75,000 for marketing and events in Europe, to cover the remainder of 2020.
 There is $50,000 budgeted for one large event (like Web Summit, where the project has had a presence in previous years) and several smaller events. $25,000 is budgeted for ambassador hours, accommodation and transportation.
 The proposal goes beyond events to cover marketing, user support, creation of English content and local translations and community outreach.
 The proposal is supported by a group of independent contractors: @Haon, @jholdstock, @kozel, @jazzah, @mm and @karamble.*